 People with diabetes, especially, should make sure that their yoga-related goals are reasonable.
 Even though, in most cases, yoga is safe, poses must not be generalized or performed without a certified instructor.
 For example, shoulder stands could aggravate neck issues and back bends can bring up back or spine issues.
 It’s always better to take precautions before starting any kind of practice.

-Beginners to yoga should not expect sudden improvement in their fitness level or diabetes control, or even expect classes to feel like a workout.
+Beginners to yoga should not expect sudden improvement in their fitness level or diabetes control, or even expect classes to feel

 Only when yoga is done under proper instruction one can experience what it has to offer.
 Yoga is not for diabetics who have complications, additional chronic illness, amputation, or some other limitations.
 People with such needs should try restorative yoga, but again, always make sure to do it under proper guidance.